 You may already be familiar with the term “customer avatar.”
 Basically, a customer avatar is a character you make up who represents your ideal customer.
 You describe them as fully and completely as you can by answering tons of questions like:

 - What’s their name?
 Where do they live?
 How old are they?

 - What’s their industry?
 What’s their job title?
 What are their goals?

 - What are their biggest pain points?
 What causes them the most frustration?

 - What are their aspirations?
 What do they want that you can help them achieve?

 It’s a creative exercise that helps you to get inside of your customer’s head and understand their motivations, desires, and fears a bit more intimately.
-It’s an extremely important part of the process, and I would highly recommend giving it a shot.
+It’s an essential part of the process, and I would highly recommend giving it a shot.
 But the main reason it’s relevant to us is that the avatar will reveal our “where.”

 What’s Your Where?

 Where do your customers hang out?
 What media outlets do they watch?
 Where do they get their news?
 Do they use social media?
 Do they read blogs?
 When they need to find a new company or product, how do they decide whom to choose?